Discover Forster NSW: Things to Do, Beaches and Places to Stay.

 There are plenty of places to camp and caravan as well short term rentals such as motels and units.

-Tuncurry is just across the bridge from Forster and it is a delightful place to swim at the Tuncurry Rockpool.
-Tuncurry also has a horse racing track and excellent golf course.
-Forster also has its own golf course.
+Tuncurry, located just across the bridge from Forster, is a wonderful spot for swimming at the Tuncurry Rockpool.
+The town also boasts a horse racing track and a scenic golf course and shopping.

 Things to do in Forster and surrounding areas